tasin-megamind/cmtestrunner/README.md

 # CM Test Runner

-This is a test runner for API testing available for django projects
+This is a test runner for API testing & unit testing available for django projects

 ## Getting Started
 python3 is needed for this package